openemr/openemr/docker/development-insane/README.md

 - https://localhost:9104 with SSL (with Nginx and PHP-FPM 8.2)
 - https://localhost:9105 with SSL (with Nginx and PHP-FPM 8.3)
 - https://localhost:9106 with SSL (with Nginx and PHP-FPM 8.4)
+- https://localhost:9107 with SSL (with Nginx and PHP-FPM 8.5)
 - https://localhost:9152 with SSL (with Nginx and PHP-FPM 8.0 with redis)
 - https://localhost:9153 with SSL (with Nginx and PHP-FPM 8.1 with redis)
 - https://localhost:9154 with SSL (with Nginx and PHP-FPM 8.2 with redis)
 - https://localhost:9155 with SSL (with Nginx and PHP-FPM 8.3 with redis)
-- https://localhost:9156 with SSL (with Nginx and PHP-FPM 8.3 with redis)
+- https://localhost:9156 with SSL (with Nginx and PHP-FPM 8.4 with redis)
+- https://localhost:9157 with SSL (with Nginx and PHP-FPM 8.5 with redis)

 **Step 4.** Setup up OpenEMR.
 The first time you run OpenEMR (and whenever you clear and replace your synchronized openemr directory and restart the development docker).
 On the main